Urine-soaked eggs a spring taste treat in China city

 Vendors have to keep pouring urine into the pot and controlling the fire to keep the eggs from being overheated and overcooked.

 Ge said he has been making the snack, popular due to its fresh and salty taste, for more than 20 years.
-Each egg goes for 1.50 yuan, a little more than twice the price of the regular eggs he also sells.
+Each egg goes for 1.50 yuan ($0.24), a little more than twice the price of the regular eggs he also sells.

 Many Dongyang residents, young and old, said they believed in the tradition passed on by their ancestors that the eggs decrease body heat, promote better blood circulation and just generally reinvigorate the body.